CORRECTED-China shares rally after flash PMI, govt support speculation

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-(Corrects reference in first paragraph to make clear China is world's second-largest economy)
+(Corrects reference to China in first paragraph to second-largest from largest economy)

 HONG KONG Dec 14 China shares significantly outperformed Asian peers on Friday, after a preliminary survey raised hopes of the world's second-largest economy recovering more than expected and speculation about more state-backed buying in the onshore market.